charles-uno/Bloodlines/04_how_to_play.md

 The size of dice used for the roll is determined by the roll's level. **Ordinary** rolls use four-sided dice, **Significant** rolls use six-sided dice, and **Extraordinary** rolls use eight-sided dice.
 Successes are rarer on larger dice, of course; an Ordinary roll made with five dice will succeed three times out of four, while a Legendary roll made with five dice will succeed less than half the time.

-> Example of TBY wanting to do something, and how he rolls for it.
+> When confronted with a locked door, Tor Byorn's solution is to kick it down.
+To judge the result, the GM calls for an Ordinary Dwarf roll.
+Tor Byorn's Dwarf score is 7, so he rolls 7 four-sided dice.
+The result is 2, 2, 3, 4, 2, 3, 1: a success.
+The GM narrates that the door buckles, showering both Tor Byorn and Oxyehenhuain with rotten wood.

 Roll levels are set by the GM, based both on the challenge in front of the PC and their approach to it.
 Sometimes it's easier to pick the lock, while other times it's easier to kick down the door.
 Level can also be affected by the player's mindful narration of the PC's actions.

-> Suppose Oxyehenhuain is attempting to pick a lock, which the GM considers Significant.
-If she states specifically that she is taking her time and picking the pock very carefully, the roll could be Ordinary instead.
-In that case, the consequences of failure may be more severe: perhaps the door opens into an ambush, or she is caught before getting the door open.
+> Oxye is attempting to pick a lock.
+Because she is under no time constraints, O indicates Oxye's intention to work slowly and methodically.
+The GM calls for a Significant Halfling roll to judge the outcome.

+> Oxye is attempting to pick the same lock.
+Because there are guards just around the corner, Oxye must work quickly and quietly.
+The GM calls for an Extraordinary Halfling roll to judge the outcome.

 ## Failing Forward